-Deer Food Plots and Other Wildlife: Food plots planted specifically for white-tailed deer will also benefit other wildlife species in central Texas.
+Deer Food Plots and Other Wildlife: Food plots planted specifically for white-tailed deer will also benefit other wildlife species in Texas.
 Rio Grande turkeys will graze winter wheat during the winter months and eat seed heads of mature plants in the spring.
-Seeds from other warm and cool season plantings are also eaten by turkey, bobwhite quail, mourning doves, songbirds, small mammals, and a variety of other wildlife species.
+Turkey, bobwhite quail, mourning doves, songbirds, small mammals, and a variety of other wildlife species also eat seeds from warm and cool season plantings.
 Large food plots may also provide short term grazing for livestock.